ZiluLiang/Pirate-fMRI_Analysis/AnalysisPlanNoteBook.md

 use neural activity to predict locations split train/evaluation set by: actual train/test, random row/col, cross-task generalization (localizer to navigation, navigation to localizer)

+### Unresolved issues:
+1. how to choose decoder?
+2. how to perform effective yet unbiased hyper-parameter search?
+3. what is the theoretical upper bound for decoding accuracy and the parallel score?

 # References
 1. [Walther, A., Nili, H., Ejaz, N., Alink, A., Kriegeskorte, N., & Diedrichsen, J. (2016).
 Reliability of dissimilarity measures for multi-voxel pattern analysis.
 Neuroimage, 137, 188-200.](https://doi.org/10.1016/j.neuroimage.2015.12.012)
 2. [Bobadilla-Suarez, S., Ahlheim, C., Mehrotra, A., Panos, A., & Love, B. C. (2020).
 Measures of neural similarity.
 Computational brain & behavior, 3, 369-383.](https://doi.org/10.1007/s42113-019-00068-5)
 3. [Diedrichsen, J., & Kriegeskorte, N. (2017).
 Representational models: A common framework for understanding encoding, pattern-component, and representational-similarity analysis.
 PLoS computational biology, 13(4), e1005508.](https://doi.org/10.1371/journal.pcbi.1005508)

+# Stage 2: moving beyond cue stage
+It is a bit unlikely that only the visual cortex is involved in solving the task.
+Before tweaking the multivariate analysis, we should go back to the univariate analysis and find regions that are involved in inference in successful generalizers.
+There are two main things we can consider:
+I. Participants are not actively recalling the location of the stimuli on the map during the cue stage, that's why we are not seeing effects of H1-3 in this stage.
+Things that we can explore to test this
+Todo:
+1. look at trials with/without response separately
+2. time-lock to cue offset (use the cue offset as regressor onset)
+3. split into train and test stimuli
+4. include behavioural covariates into the univariate analysis: moving speed, distance to the correct location

+II.
+Maybe there are different levels of engagement of the hippocampal/prefrontal region depending on the need to make novel inferences:
+If the previous cue shares any feature with the current cue, then the previous cue may serve as a hint and less inference will be required?
+Todo:
+1. repetition suppression analysis with cosine similarity as p-mod
+2. look at behavioural data and explore how much this affects accuracy/response time.